berachain/docs/apps/core/content/developers/index.md

 The BeraChef contract is responsible for storing the preferences of validators for distributing `$BGT` emissions to reward vaults.
 A few key terms are important to understand in the BeraChef contract:

-- `CuttingBoard`: Every validator has their own cutting board, which is used to store their preferences and weights for the reward vaults to which `$BGT` is distributed when selected to propose a block.
+- `RewardAllocation`: Every validator has their own reward allocation, which is used to store their preferences and weights for the reward vaults to which `$BGT` is distributed when selected to propose a block.
-- `FriendsOfTheChef`: These are addresses that are eligible to receive weights from cutting boards.
+- `WhitelistedVaults`: These are addresses that are eligible to receive weights from reward allocations.
 In other words, this is the set of whitelisted [Reward vaults](/learn/pol/rewardvaults)

 ### Key Functions

-`queueNewCuttingBoard`: This function allows validators to set a cutting board distribution for a future block.
+`queueNewRewardAllocation`: This function allows validators to set a reward allocation distribution for a future block.
 This is callable only by the validator.

-`activateQueuedCuttingBoard` is called by the `Distributor` contract the next time the validator is selected to propose a block, activating it.
+`activateQueuedRewardAllocation` is called by the `Distributor` contract the next time the validator is selected to propose a block, activating it.

-`getActiveCuttingBoard`/`getQueuedCuttingBoard`: These functions return the active/queued cutting board for a given validator.
+`getActiveRewardAllocation`/`getQueuedRewardAllocation`: These functions return the active/queued reward allocation for a given validator.

-`updateFriendsOfTheChef`: This function updates the status of whether a `$BGT` receiver/Reward Vault is whitelisted or not.
+`updateWhitelistedVaults`: This function updates the status of whether a `$BGT` receiver/Reward Vault is whitelisted or not.
 This is callable only by the governance module, which is why a governance proposal is required to whitelist new Reward Vaults or make changes to existing ones.

 ## Distributor.sol

 The Distributor contract is responsible for distributing the block rewards from the reward controller.
-Each coinbase has its own cutting board, if it does not exist, a default cutting board is used.
-And if governance has not set the default cutting board, the rewards are not minted and distributed.
+Each coinbase has its own reward allocation, if it does not exist, a default reward allocation is used.
+And if governance has not set the default reward allocation, the rewards are not minted and distributed.

 ### Key Functions

-`distributeFor`: Is called for distributing `$BGT` rewards to the cutting board receivers of the given validator.
+`distributeFor`: Is called for distributing `$BGT` rewards to the reward allocation receivers of the given validator.
 The prover serves the purpose of proving that the given validator has indeed proposed a given block to the `Distributor` contract to correspondingly distribute rewards.

-## BerachainRewardsVault.sol
+## RewardVault.sol

 Colloquially known as _Reward Vaults_.
 Reward Vaults are contracts in which users can stake their Proof of Liquidity (PoL) eligible assets in order to receive `$BGT` rewards.
 Reward Vaults additionally store incentives provided by protocols to distribute to validators upon receiving `$BGT`.